Click on the lightbulb to schedule an appointment!

 Funding Update: Scheduling appointments for the 2013-2014 Funding Year.
 See below…

-Lewis County: FULL - Currently, all appointments have been booked.
+Lewis County: Opening for appointment on Wednesday, March 19 at 7:00am.
+Appointments will be made by PHONE ONLY. no appointments will be made through the internet or in person.
 If you have no heat, please call the Lewis County office for updates (360-736-1800).
 Private fuel fund assistance may also be available.

-Mason County: OPEN - Mason County is currently opened for appointments on the phone or on the internet.
-In addition, if you have no heat, please call the Mason County office for updates (360-426-9726).
+Mason County: FULL - Mason County currently has no regular appointments.
+However, if you have no heat, please call the Mason County office for updates (360-426-9726).
 Private fuel fund assistance appointments are made on Mondays at 7am by phone.

 For safety and security, we do not take walk-ins during the opening days to schedule appointments.
 All staff are answering phones to schedule clients.